matthewtolman/matthewtolman.com/data/matthew-tolman/articles/separate-sql-from-code-with-files-initial-thoughts.md

 ```

 Again, it's not perfect.
 There's still potential for SQL parameters to not get set
-properly, but it's a lot closer than before, and it does shield a lot of the code from
+properly, but it's a better (and more readable) than before, and it does shield a lot of the code from
 changes.
 For instance, if we did change the order of our parameters, we'd only have to
-adjust the query list, the rest of the code would stay the same.
+adjust the query list in the enum and the rest of the code would stay the same.
 Likewise, if we removed
 a parameter, we wouldn't have to change code since it would just ignore the extra keys in
 the map.
+Or if we renamed a file, we'd only have to update the enum and not the entire codebase.

 Of course, there is the question of "why not use named parameters"?
 The answer is that
 named parameters don't exist in vanilla JDBC.
 I'd have to pull in a library for that.
 Right now, I'm trying to keep the ideas and libraries I'm playing with limited since I'm
-already pushing it for an experiment project, which is why I went with vanilla JDBC.
+already pushing it for an experiment project, which is why I stayed with vanilla JDBC.

 That said, not all languages and libraries are limited to that.
 If we were in Node and
 had a library with named parameters, we could do something like the following: